JamesB0T/Windsensor_WiFi_1000/README.md

 I bublished the project in the german sail forum www.segeln-forum.de and found a lot of interested poeple.
 Afte a half year was all mecanical components and elektrical shematics finished and I clould try the first windsensor successfully on my sailboat.

-This was my conditions for the new windsensor:
+These are my conditions for the new windsensor:

     * Measuring from wind speed and wind direction
     * Robust mechanics